Vitals

 - What It's Like: Boulder rapids in deep gorges, one clean waterfall.
 Fantastic scenery.

-- Class: IV-V at normal levels.
+- Class: IV-IV+ at medium levels

 - Level: Visual.
+Possible correlation to the Nahatlatch.

-- Time: Day trip.
+- Time: 2-4 hours.

 - Map: Click here for a map of the river zone.